-- (4) Amounts represent Common Shares that can be acquired upon exercise of options and SARs that are currently exercisable or will first become exercisable within 60 days of December 4, 2013. - (5) Represents Common Shares that are the subject of DSUs granted to Mr. Barry. - (6) Represents ownership of less than 1% of the outstanding Common Shares. - (7) Individual named in the Summary Compensation Table. - (8) Represents Common Shares that are the subject of RSUs granted to Mr. Coleman. - (9) Nominee for election as a director of the Company. - (10) Mr. Hagedorn is a general partner of Hagedorn Partnership, L.P. (the "Hagedorn Partnership"), and has shared voting and dispositive power with respect to the Common Shares held by the Hagedorn Partnership.
-See note (26) below for additional disclosures regarding the Hagedorn Partnership.
-Includes, in addition to those Common Shares described in note (26) below, (a) 35,702 Common Shares that are allocated to his account and held by the trustee under the RSP; and (b) 5,901 Common Shares held in a custodial account under the Discounted Stock Purchase Plan. - (11) Represents the aggregate of: (a) 35,585 Common Shares credited to the benchmark Company stock fund within Mr. Hagedorn's bookkeeping account under the ERP; (b) 26,312 Common Shares that are the subject of RSUs granted to Mr. Hagedorn; and (c) 107,225 Common Shares that are the subject of PUs granted to Mr. Hagedorn.
+- (4) Amounts represent Common Shares that can be acquired upon exercise of options that are currently exercisable or will first become exercisable within 60 days of December 3, 2014. - (5) Represents Common Shares that are the subject of DSUs granted to Mr. Barry.
+Based on the terms of his award agreement, the DSUs granted to Mr. Barry in 2013 are not subject to risk of forfeiture because he has reached age 50 and has at least five years of continuous service, making him retirement eligible under his award agreement. - (6) Represents ownership of less than 1% of the outstanding Common Shares. - (7) Individual named in the Summary Compensation Table. - (8) Represents the aggregate of: (a) 2,568 Common Shares that are the subject of RSUs granted to Mr. Coleman; and (b) 1,653 Common Shares that are the subject of PUs granted to Mr. Coleman. - (9) Represents Common Shares that are the subject of DSUs granted to Mr. Finn. - (10) Mr. Hagedorn is a general partner of Hagedorn Partnership, L.P. (the "Hagedorn Partnership"), and has shared voting and dispositive power with respect to the Common Shares held by the Hagedorn Partnership.
+See note (33) below for additional disclosures regarding the Hagedorn Partnership.
+Includes, in addition to those Common Shares described in note (33) below, (a) 38,795 Common Shares that are allocated to his account and held by the trustee under the RSP; and (b) 6,689 Common Shares held in a custodial account under the Discounted Stock Purchase Plan. - (11) Represents the aggregate of: (a) 40,000 Common Shares credited to the benchmark Company stock fund within Mr. Hagedorn's bookkeeping account under the ERP; (b) 56,443 Common Shares that are the subject of RSUs granted to Mr. Hagedorn; and (c) 157,844 Common Shares that are the subject of PUs granted to Mr. Hagedorn.
 Because Mr. Hagedorn is retirement eligible, all RSUs and PUs are subject to accelerated vesting should he retire prior to the normal vesting dates.
-With respect to PUs, all performance goals associated with outstanding awards will be deemed to have been met on the date of his retirement.
+With respect to PUs, the service-based vesting criteria is deemed to be satisfied in the event of termination for any reason other than for Cause, but the PUs remain subject to the performance criteria.